 Did you know…

 the most common risk factor for tendonitis is age?
 Though the condition can affect anyone, tendonitis is most often found in men and women over the age of 40, as well as athletes who participate in activities like skiing, golfing, tennis or baseball.
-Some occupations and hobbies, such as gardening, painting and styling hair may also increase the risk factor for developing tendonitis in Las Vegas.
+Some occupations and hobbies, such as gardening, painting and styling hair may also increase the risk factor for developing tendonitis in Hawaii.

 You may have tendonitis if you experience sudden and severe pain near a tendon caused by an injury.
 Tendonitis may often cause gradual pain that worsens over time – perhaps due to repetitive motions.
 Tendonitis in the shoulder may cause loss of motion, which is also referred to as ‘frozen shoulder’.